Early Childcare and Education

 our youngest kids.

-The farm to early care and education (ECE) movement aims to increase access to healthy, locally-grown foods, gardening opportunities and food-based activities in preschools, child care centers, family child care homes, and Head Start/Early Head Start programs.
+The farm to early care and education (ECE) movement aims to increase access to healthy, locally-grown foods, gardening opportunities and food-based activities in preschools, child care centers, family child care homes, and Head Start/Early Head Start, and all educational programs for children ages 0-5.
 The goals of our farm to ECE program are to:

 Promote health and wellness